krishaamer/green-filter-research/research/methodology.md

     -   praeguses hetkes?

-2.  include some personality quiz in the survey?

-3. Miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest kasu pole?
+2. Miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest kasu pole?

-4. What are some things you do to achieve sustainability in your daily life?
+3. What are some things you do to achieve sustainability in your daily life?

-5. What is your relationship like with money?
+4. What is your relationship like with money?

-6. What is your relationship like with nature?
+5. What is your relationship like with nature?

-7. Tell me about you shopping habits
+6. Tell me about you shopping habits

-8. Tell me about you saving habits
+7. Tell me about you saving habits

-9. Tell me about your investing habits
+8. Tell me about your investing habits

-10. Write your investment thesis first.
+9. Write your investment thesis first.

-11. What is your investment thesis?
+10. What is your investment thesis?

-12. If you want to invest 5 minutes every day in sustainability, how will you do it?
+11. If you want to invest 5 minutes every day in sustainability, how will you do it?

-13. How would you rate your knowledge on sustainability?
+12. How would you rate your knowledge on sustainability?

-14. How would you rate your ability to put sustainability into practice?
+13. How would you rate your ability to put sustainability into practice?

-15. What would you like to see more of in the future?
+14. What would you like to see more of in the future?

-16. What would you like to see less of in the future?
+15. What would you like to see less of in the future?

-17. Get and overview of you consumption habits
+16. Get and overview of you consumption habits

-18. Where do you need sustainability advice?
+17. Where do you need sustainability advice?

-19. How do you feel about this statement (Likert)
+18. How do you feel about this statement (Likert)

     1. Investing in sustainability has a meaningful impact on sustainability
     2. It’s easy to assess the sustainability of an investment
     3. I consider sustainability when investing

-20. If we all acted more like investors instead of consumers, the world would be a better place.

-21. How would your describe your relationship with sustainability?
+19. How would your describe your relationship with sustainability?

-22. It’s possible to grow the economy without CO2 emissions
+20. It’s possible to grow the economy without CO2 emissions

-23. Pollution is a prerequisite of economic growth

-24. Who is responsible for sustainability?

-25. Donut Economy is feasible
+21. Donut Economy is feasible

-26. Donut Economy is a good idea
+22. Donut Economy is a good idea

-27. How much time per day are you willing to spend on sustainability per day?

-    -   Less than 2 minutes

-    -   2 minutes

-    -   5 minutes

-    -   10 minutes

-    -   20 minutes

-    -   30 minutes

-    -   1 hour

-    -   2 hours

-    -   More than 2 hours

-28. How would you prefer communicating with an AI?
+23. How would you prefer communicating with an AI?

     1. Use my voice